YukiRed/projects-ideas/README.md

-# projects-ideas
+# Purpose
-To list down all my ideas together
+This repo is used to list down all the ideas I had from time to time.

+Ideas can be random and anything.